MkFoster/react-native-photo-tutorial/README.md

 ## Introduction

-I was recently working on a React-Native project where we needed to give the user the ability to include photos from either their library or take a photo with their device camera.
-I wanted to build the project with the Expo "Managed workflow" so I could test it wirelessly on my device.
-I found ImagePicker (expo-image-picker) but until I started looking at the API reference, I didn't realize it also allow you to use the camera in addition to picking an existing photo from the device library.
+I was recently working on a [React-Native](https://reactnative.dev/) project where we needed to give the user the ability to include photos from either their library or take a photo with their device camera.
+I wanted to build the project with the [Expo "Managed workflow"](https://docs.expo.io/introduction/managed-vs-bare/) so I could test it wirelessly on my device.
+I found [ImagePicker](https://docs.expo.io/versions/latest/sdk/imagepicker/) (expo-image-picker) but until I started looking at the API reference, I didn't realize it also allows you to use the camera in addition to picking an existing photo from the device library.

 This tutorial will show you how to build a simple Expo Managed React-Native photo app.
-The app simply allows you to select a photo from your library or take a photo with the camera and then displays it on the main screen.
+The app simply allows you to select a photo from your library or take a photo with the camera and then display it on the main screen.
 It is intended to be a boilerplate to get you started building your own photo app.

 First, we will need a React-Native project.
 You can follow these instructions to set up a project or create a React-Native project using Expo or your preferred method.